-In this article, you will learn about Footprinting and Reconnaissance through various components such as – Clear Definitions & Distinctions, Purpose & Significance, Methods & Techniques, Real-World Relevance, Legal & Ethical Considerations, and Countermeasures & Defense Strategies.
+In this article, you will learn about Footprinting and Reconnaissance through various components such as clear definitions and distinctions, Purpose & Significance, Methods & Techniques, Real-World Relevance, Legal & Ethical Considerations, and Countermeasures & Defense Strategies.
 Then what are we waiting for?
 Let’s continue!

 The earliest stages of hacking involve Footprinting and Reconnaissance, during which an attacker learns as much as they can about a target system or network.
 While reconnaissance focuses on more in-depth information, such as network structure and vulnerabilities, footprinting entails gathering broad information about the target, like domain names and IP addresses.
 Attackers can more efficiently plan their attacks with the aid of these activities.